-NOTICE OF 2022 ANNUAL GENERAL MEETING OF SHAREHOLDERS AND MANAGEMENT INFORMATION CIRCULAR
+NOTICE OF 2023 ANNUAL GENERAL MEETING OF SHAREHOLDERS AND MANAGEMENT INFORMATION CIRCULAR

-DATED: July 21, 2022
+DATED: July 5, 2023

-NOTICE OF 2022 ANNUAL GENERAL MEETING OF COPPERNICO METALS INC. (Formerly, Sombrero Resources Inc.)
+NOTICE OF 2023 ANNUAL GENERAL MEETING OF COPPERNICO METALS INC. (Formerly, Sombrero Resources Inc.)

-NOTICE IS HEREBY GIVEN that the annual general meeting (the "Meeting") of the shareholders (the "Shareholders") of Coppernico Metals Inc. (the "Company" or "Coppernico") will be held, Wednesday, August 31, 2022, at 10:00 a.m.
+NOTICE IS HEREBY GIVEN that the annual general meeting (the "Meeting") of the shareholders (the "Shareholders") of Coppernico Metals Inc. (the "Company" or "Coppernico") will be held, Wednesday, August 23, 2023, at 10:00 a.m.
 (Pacific Time) at Suite 1630, 1177 West Hastings Street, Vancouver, British Columbia, Canada V6E 2K3.
 The purpose of the Meeting is to consider and take action on the following matters:

-- 1. receive the audited financial statements of the Company for the year ended December 31, 2021 together and the auditor's report thereon; - 2. elect directors for the ensuing year; - 3. appoint the auditor of the Company for the ensuing year; and - 4. to transact any other business that may properly come before the Meeting.
+- 1. receive the audited financial statements of the Company for the year ended December 31, 2022 together and the auditor's report thereon; - 2. elect directors for the ensuing year; - 3. appoint the auditor of the Company for the ensuing year; and - 4. to transact any other business that may properly come before the Meeting.

-The Management Information Circular ("Circular") dated July 21, 2022, provides additional information relating to the matters to be addressed at the Meeting and forms part of this Notice.
+The Management Information Circular ("Circular") dated July 5, 2023, provides additional information relating to the matters to be addressed at the Meeting and forms part of this Notice.

-In light of the on-going COVID-19 pandemic, you are encouraged to vote on the above items by submitting the enclosed Form of Proxy (the "Proxy"), rather than attend the Meeting in person.
+You are encouraged to vote on the above items by submitting the enclosed Form of Proxy (the "Proxy"), rather than attend the Meeting in person.
 Should you intend to attend the Meeting in person and in order to facilitate planning, please pre-register with the Company at least 48 hours before the Meeting by sending an email to: info@coppernicometals.com.
 A Proxy has been provided in this package, together with the Circular which forms part of this Notice.
 Please refer to the Proxy for instructions on completing the Proxy.
 To be effective, the Proxy must be completed, dated, signed and returned within the time limits and in accordance with the instructions set out in the Proxy.

-The directors have fixed July 19, 2022, as the record date for determining the Shareholders entitled to receive notice of and vote at the Meeting.
-If you were a Shareholder as of July 19, 2022, you are entitled to vote at the Meeting.
+The directors have fixed July 5, 2023, as the record date for determining the Shareholders entitled to receive notice of and vote at the Meeting.
+If you were a Shareholder as of July 5, 2023, you are entitled to vote at the Meeting.
 If you are unable to attend the Meeting, you are encouraged to read, complete, date, sign and return the enclosed Proxy or Voting Instruction Form ("VIF") in the manner specified on the form, no later than 10:00 a.m.
-(Pacific Time) on August 29, 2022.
+(Pacific Time) on August 21, 2023.

-Please refer to the section "Voting Information" in the Circular for details on how to vote at the Meeting.
+Please refer to the section "General Proxy and Voting Information" in the Circular for details on how to vote at the Meeting.
 Coppernico strongly encourages Shareholders to vote in advance using their Proxy or VIF as described in the Circular.